numfocus/gsoc/2016/proposals/vora-meet.md

  * For every *respondent_id* in *respondent_ids*, we iterate over all *question_id* and for a given question, the *count* is calculated against each *answer_id*.
  * The calculated result is saved as a JSON object and stored in the database.

-The structure of the models used:
+The detailed structure of the models used:
 ```python

 class Question(models.Model):